navikt/crm-kafka-activity/README.md

   <!-- - `team-dialog`.`crm-kafka-activity-bedriftsavtaler` -->
   <!-- - `team-dialog`.`crm-kafka-activity-kampanje` -->

+## Consume Data from Topics

+To consume data from the topics above, you application must be added to the topic definition file.
+To do so, see instructions in [.topics](/.topics).

 # Testing / Debugging Configurations

 To create new Kafka streams or update existing streams with new data or fields, make your changes to a new branch.
 See [Defining Topics](#defining-topics) and [Publishing to Topics](#publishing-to-topics) how to make changes to configurations.